 MICA@BWI exhibition submissions, which have come from Fulbright winners across the globe, demonstrate MICA's worldwide influence.
 The show, the second in an ongoing series with MICA and the MAA, will expose international and domestic travelers to the College's diverse community and its wide range of fine art programs.

 Recipients of Fulbright awards are selected on the basis of academic or professional achievement as well as demonstrated leadership potential in their fields.
 MICA has a strong track record of Fulbright success.
-In 2008, the College was ranked first nationally among specialty schools as a producer of Fulbright Scholars in an analysis by the Chronicle of Higher Education.
+In 2008, the College was ranked first nationally among specialty schools as a producer of Fulbright Fellows in an analysis by the Chronicle of Higher Education.

 Participating artists include:

 • With a Fulbright to Korea in 2003/04, Alzaruba '90 (Mount Royal School of Art) spent the year teaching and conducting research at Sung Kyun Kwan University in Seoul, building a site-specific exhibition called Hand in Hand at University Avenue, Jungno, and exhibiting extensively, including his Fulbright presentation, Inbetween, at Gallery 175, Insadong, Seoul, and in the Seoul International Contemporary Art Fair- Watercolors and the Korea Experimental Arts Festival.

 • Rose Cromwell '05 (photography) continues to work on her 2006/07 Fulbright project, splitting her time between New York and Panama, where she works with the "squatter community" of Coco Solo, approximately 400 families living in the barracks of a former U.S. Naval base.
 Cromwell was named one of the top 25 under 25 up-and-coming American photographers by powerHouse books.